demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 All HTTPS traffic that will hit the selected messaging endpoint will be directed to the HTTPS web server the integration spins up, and will then be processed.

 ## Setup Video
+This video is designed to work with XSOAR 6

 <video controls>
     <source src="https://github.com/demisto/content-assets/blob/master/Assets/MicrosoftTeams/FullConfigVideo.mp4?raw=true"
             type="video/mp4"/>